AustinCGomez/Python-File-Mover-CLI/README.md

 1. Clone or download the repository from our GitHub main branch.
 While you can also access the development branch, be mindful of potential untested bugs.
 2. Launch the command prompt in administrator mode.
-3. Enter the command `python main.py` to initiate the program.
-Then, follow the provided CLI instructions to execute your desired file-moving tasks.
+3. Type `python main.py m` to move files from one directory to another directory.
+3. Type `python main.py s` to show all files within a directory requested.

 ## Tools and Dependencies